Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 **Build Fundamentals:** Ascendants naturally fill the control and striker roles:

 - Striker: keep yourself safe through superior mobility with affixes like ineffable or flying, and then build to empower your basic attacks to deal damage with a flurry of blows.
-- Controller: apply conditions with your basic attacks using the imbued strikes affix, or focus on grappling. prioritizing the grasping appendages affix to make sure you can lock down more than one creature at once.
+- Controller: apply ailments with your basic attacks using the imbued strikes affix, or focus on grappling. prioritizing the grasping appendages affix to make sure you can lock down more than one creature at once.

 <div class="side-panel">